Archive for: tax law

 March 12th, 2010, Tomasz Rychlicki

 He argued that making a contribution to a partnership, such as general or ordinary one (these are not having a status of a legal person), is not a source of revenue in personal income tax.
 His opinion was based on provisions of article 17(1) pt.
-9 of the Polish Act on Personal Income Tax – PITA – (in Polish: ustawa o podatku dochodowym od osób fizycznych) of 26 July 1991, Journal of Laws (Dziennik Ustaw) No. 80, item 350, with later amendments
+9 of the Polish Act of 26 July 1991 on Personal Income Tax – PITA – (in Polish: ustawa o podatku dochodowym od osób fizycznych), published in Journal of Laws (Dziennik Ustaw) No. 80, item 350, with subsequent amendments

 Revenues from financial capital shall be: